bssiops/i_ops/README.md

 i_ops
 =====

-The project about Intelligent operation system
+The project about Intelligent operation system.

+Just for ownership.